-Most people are already familiar with the superbug MRSA (Methicillin-resistant Staphylococcus aureus, a bacterium that is already resistant to commonly used antibiotics) and C. Difficile (a bacterium that can cause infection in humans after antibiotics have killed off the good bacteria), but not yet have heard of ESBLs.
+Most people are already familiar with the superbug MRSA (Methicillin-resistant Staphylococcus aureus, a bacterium that is already resistant to commonly used antibiotics) and C. Difficile (a bacterium that can cause infection in humans after antibiotics have destroyed the good bacteria), but not yet have heard of ESBLs.

 ESBL-producing bacteria have joined the growing number of antibiotic resistant pathogens that cause hospital-acquired infections.
 Washing hands is the most effective way of preventing the spread of ESBL immune factor producing bacteria.